david-martin/proposals/metrics/default-mobile-app-metrics.md

 Receives `Content-Type: application/json` containing JSON with following schema:
 ```
 {
-  "clientId": "deadbeef123"
-  "appId": "com.example.someApp"
+  "app": {
+    "id": "com.example.someApp",
-  "sdkVersion": "2.4.6"
+    "sdkVersion": "2.4.6",
-  "appVersion": "256",
+    "appVersion": "256"
+  },
+  "device": {
+    "id": "deadbeef123",
     "platform": "android",
-  "platformVersion": "27",
+    "platformVersion": "27"
+  },
   "timestamp": "12223123123"
 }
 ```

-Timestamp must be in UTC, without any time zone.
+`timestamp` must be in UTC, without any time zone.
 Daylight saving should also be discarded.
 Server side application will get the timestamp and convert it to timestamp with server's timezone.
+`timestamp` is the time when the event was recorded.
+Server side will also record the time when the payload was received and initially that will be used for the visualizations.

-It is not part of this proposal what client id is, but it must be something unique per device/client.
+It is not part of this proposal what `device.id` is, but it must be something unique per device/client.

 ### Storage